No matter what you search, your business isn’t anywhere on page one of Google’s results pages. Why don’t you have a featured link?

 Okay, so you invested a few dollars in an advertising campaign and you’re ready to use the keyword suggestion tool.
 Right on.

-Here’s instructions on how to the use Google Keyword Planner:1.
-Look for the Tools wrench. // In the top right hand corner of your Google Ads account, you’ll see a wrench symbol labeled “Tools.”
+Here are instructions on how to the use Google Keyword Planner:1.
+Look for the Tools wrench.
+In the top right-hand corner of your Google Ads account, you’ll see a wrench symbol labeled “Tools.”
 Once clicked, you’ll see five sections.
 The first is “Planning,” and under it, you’ll see our keyword generator helper.

-3. Choose three solid search phrases. // You will then see a search bar to “Enter words, phrases, or a URL related to your business,” and, if you’ve used the tool recently, past searches for convenient reference.
+3. Choose three solid search phrases.
+You will then see a search bar to “Enter words, phrases, or a URL related to your business,” and, if you’ve used the tool recently, past searches for convenient reference.
 Here’s your chance to pick a few solid, short phrases that you are thinking about targeting.
-If you need helping narrowing down these first few phrases, read our other article about finding the right Google keywords for your business.
-Generally when first starting out, these phrases can be high-level, or broad, and topically-related in nature to give you a variety of options.
+If you need help narrowing down these first few phrases, read our other article about finding the right Google keywords for your business.
+Generally when first starting out, these phrases can be high-level or broad and topically-related in nature to give you a variety of options.

-4. Sort by location, language and networks. // Generally, we recommend sorting your results by the country you reside, but if you are focused are achieving better local SEO, then you can filter by ZIP code or region.
+4. Sort by location, language, and networks.
+Generally, we recommend sorting your results by the country you reside in, but if you are focused are achieving better local SEO, then you can filter by ZIP code or region.

-6. eruse your results. // The keyword finder tool also serves up a plethora of “Ideas,” which are phrases that are similar or related to your entered queries, and often referred to as semantic search terms.
+6. Peruse your results.
+The keyword finder tool also serves up a plethora of “Ideas,” which are phrases that are similar or related to your entered queries and are often referred to as semantic search terms.
 This is where your keyword research begins.

 However, you’re probably not going to rank on page one for “Google AdWords,” even if it does say the competition is low (unless you have pretty bomb-ass content).
 You want to find a phrase with a decent amount of monthly inquiries, but that isn’t so broad you’re competing with everyone and their mom.

-9. Look for your opportunity keywords. // Find a phrase that’s above 500 monthly searches a month to justify investing your time in pursuing it.
-For this article, one term we’re trying to rank for is “how to use google keyword planner,” which has roughly 560 searches.
-The competition and bids are low, and our chances of getting organic traffic from it high!
-This isn’t an exact science, but you will need to dig through your keyword data and use your best judgement.
+9. Look for your opportunity keywords.
+Find a phrase that’s above 500 monthly searches a month to justify investing your time in pursuing it.
+For this article, one term we’re trying to rank for is “how to use Google keyword planner,” which has roughly 560 searches.
+The competition and bids are low, and our chances of getting organic traffic from it are high!
+This isn’t an exact science, but you will need to dig through your keyword data and use your best judgment.

-10. Optimize the shit out of your content. // Use your keyword findings to weave data-driven phrases into your current and new content— and watch your rankings soar.
+10. Optimize your content.
+Use your keyword findings to weave data-driven phrases into your current and new content— and watch your rankings soar.

 Are Local Rankings a Problem?

-We refer to this signals as “ingredients” for a delicious ranking casserole in our playful guide.
-Set up to resemble a cookbook, our Ranking Casserole e-book outlines everything you need to get organic results.
-Download it for free, today.
+We refer to these signals as “ingredients” for a delicious ranking casserole in our playful guide.